Highlights and Achievements

 After earning a law degree, Belluck began working as a litigator advocating for personal injury victims and other types of individual and corporate harm.

-He represented New York in tobacco litigation and helped force tobacco companies to take down their billboards throughout the state.
+He represented New York in tobacco litigation.
+He helped force tobacco companies to take down their advertising billboards throughout the state.

 Belluck began working with asbestos victims in 1999.
 In 2001 he was inspired by the needs of the families of 9/11 victims and spent six months volunteering his legal services with Trial Lawyers Care.